kevin-labtani/personal-doc/git.md

   `git revert HEAD`
 - [ How to undo (almost) anything with Git ](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/)

+## Resolve a conflict

+1. Edit the file in the code editor to resolve the conflict
+1. Explicitly `git add` the file to explicitly tell git you resolved the conflict
+1. `git commit`

 ## Synchronize

 - Get the latest changes from origin (no merge)